-Both China and Russia are seen as revisionist powers, but they pose very different challenges to the United States.
+China and Russia are seen as revisionist powers, but they pose very different challenges to the United States.
 The People's Republic of China (PRC) has a far larger economy, as well as the world's second-largest gross domestic product (GDP), and is intertwined in the global supply chain for crucial technologies, especially those relating to information and communications technology (ICT).
-As a result, it has the resources to support its ongoing comprehensive military modernization program, which has been underway for over two decades and spans the conventional, space, and cyber realms as well as WMD capabilities, including a multipronged nuclear modernization effort.
+As a result, it has the resources to support its comprehensive program of military modernization, which has been underway for more than two decades and spans the conventional, space, and cyber domains as well as weapons of mass destruction, including nuclear weapons.

-At the same time, however, the PRC has been acting more assertively, even aggressively, against more of its neighbors.
-Unresolved border and territorial claims have led Beijing to adopt an increasingly confrontational attitude with regard to the South China Sea and India, and cross-Straits tensions have reemerged as a result of Beijing's reaction to the Democratic Progressive Party's victory in Taiwan's 2016 elections.
+At the same time, the PRC has been acting more assertively, even aggressively, against more of its neighbors.
+Unresolved border and territorial claims have led Beijing to adopt an increasingly confrontational attitude with regard to the South China Sea and India, and cross-Strait tensions have reemerged as a result of Beijing's reaction to the Democratic Progressive Party's victories in Taiwan's 2016 and 2020 elections.